 Voice Studio

-Eric Laine has been teaching music for over a decade, including private lessons in voice, piano, and classical saxophone, as well as public school choral music.
-He holds two degrees in music, a TEA EC-12 Music Teacher Certification, and a certificate in vocology, and he is professionally affiliated with The Voice Foundation (TVF), the National Association of Teachers of Singing (NATS) and the Texas Music Educators Association (TMEA).
-Prof. Laine’s students have been successful in local and regional competitions, and many have gone on to pursue careers in music.
-He believes in cultivating well-rounded musicians, placing equal emphasis on healthy vocalism, musicianship, and proper performance practice.
+Dr. Eric Laine has been teaching music for over a decade, including private lessons in voice, piano, and classical saxophone, as well as public school choral music.
+He holds three degrees in music, a TEA EC-12 Music Teacher Certification, and a certificate in vocology, and he is professionally affiliated with The Voice Foundation (TVF), the National Association of Teachers of Singing (NATS), and the Texas Music Educators Association (TMEA).
+Dr. Laine’s students have achieved professional success in music and theatre throughout the United States.
+He believes in cultivating well-rounded musicians, placing equal emphasis on efficient vocalism, musicianship, and performance practice.
 Inquire about voice lessons today!

 Services & Pricing